LBHackney-IT/Data-Platform-Playbook/docs/workshop/aws_glue_studio_parking.md

 Switching back to the "Visual" tab, continue modifying, saving and running the SQL query of your AWS Glue job until the "Run status" becomes "Succeeded".
-The Spark SQL `spark_sql_to_timestamp` [function documentation][spark_sql_to_timestamp] will be useful.
+The Spark SQL `to_timestamp` [function documentation][spark_sql_to_timestamp] might be useful.

-At this point, run and wait for the [dataplatform-stg-refined-zone-liberator][refined_liberator_crawler] AWS Glue Crawler to run until completion.

-Confirm your AWS Glue Job has worked as you expected by query the newly created table in [AWS Athena][aws_athena_console] under the database `dataplatform-stg-liberator-refined-zone`, with the name `NAME_parking_permit_renewals`.
+Confirm your AWS Glue Job has worked as you expected by querying the newly created table in [AWS Athena][aws_athena_console] under the database `dataplatform-stg-liberator-refined-zone`, with the name `NAME_parking_permit_renewals`.
 :::